+- Financing your premium: You should put financing PII premiums at the top of your to-do list, including use of savings or obtaining the necessary loan facilities.
+The Law Society is partnered with Bank of Ireland to provide a finance facility for members up to 1 March 2024, and you can view details under Practice Support.
 Some insurers offer the ability to stagger premium payments over the year, using either monthly or quarterly payments.
-You should ask your broker for assistance negotiating such staggered premium payments with your insurer.
+You should ask your broker for assistance with negotiating such staggered premium payments with your insurer.

-- Do not rely on just one broker Brokers usually have access to only two or three insurers in the market.
-In order to maximise the number of quotes you obtain and your chances of affordable cover, you should send your common proposal form to all insurers in the market, with the exception of insurers that do not cover your type of firm.
-Even if you have been with an insurer for years, they could change their underwriting criteria, leaving you without cover unless you have a back-up.
-As such, if your broker does not have access to the entire market, you should use more than one broker.
+- Test the market: Brokers usually have access to only two or three insurers in the market.
+To maximise the number of quotes you obtain and your chances of affordable cover, you should send your common proposal form to all insurers in the market, with the exception of insurers that do not cover your type of firm.
+Even if you have been with an insurer for years, they could change their underwriting criteria, leaving you without cover unless you have a back-up plan.
+Firms that ‘shopped around’ reported the greatest reduction in premium last year.
+If your broker does not have access to the entire market, you should use more than one broker.

-- Apply early As mentioned before, insurers have limited capacity and so will have a maximum number of firms that they are willing to cover.
+- Apply early: Insurers have limited capacity and so will have a maximum number of firms that they are willing to cover.
 You should apply as early as possible to ensure that you obtain a quote before the insurers close their books, even if you have been with your insurer for a number of years.
-The common proposal form and guidance have been published on the Law Society’s website.
+The common proposal form and guidance are available on the Insurance (PII) page.

-- Variable renewal dates Variable renewal dates have been available since 2011, and you should discuss with your broker whether they are right for you, with the caveat that you may receive a higher quote outside of the downward pressure of the renewal, and insurers may not be willing to write cover mid-year due to limited capacity.
+- Consider variable renewal dates: Variable renewal dates have been available since 2011, so discuss whether they are right for you with your broker.
+Bear in mind that you may receive a higher quote, and insurers may not be willing to write cover mid-year due to limited capacity.

-- First-party cybercover Your PII provides third-party civil liability cover and, as such, it does not provide first-party cover for your losses in the event of a cyberattack.
-You should discuss the possibility of obtaining separate first-party cybercover with your broker as it should act to protect you from such losses, and also give you access to experts to rectify IT gaps and PR issues after a cyberattack.
-Such cover also makes your firm much more attractive to insurers, as it is seen as good risk management.
+- Consider first party cyber-cover: Your PII provides third party civil liability cover and does not provide first party cover for your losses in the event of a cyber-attack.
+Discuss the possibility of obtaining separate first party cyber-cover with your broker: it should act to protect you from such losses, while also giving you access to experts to rectify IT gaps and PR issues after an attack.
+Such cover also makes your firm much more attractive to insurers as it is a sign of active risk management.

-Further information on premium calculation tips for renewal, guidance, and helpful documentation can be found on the Law Society’s website at www.lawsociety.ie/PII.
+The Law Society is here to assist with any queries you have.
+Further information on premium calculation tips for renewal, guidance, and helpful documentation can be found in our Guide to PII Renewal.